life-itself/tao/hubs/README.md

 Hubs are central to Life Itself's mission to create a weller, wiser world.
 Hubs house members of the Life Itself community, and create a welcoming space to live and be, to share and connect.

-Life Itself has three hubs: London, Berlin, and and La Cheraille (a 30 minute train from Paris).
+Life Itself currently has two hubs: Berlin and Bergerac.
 Visit our website to [discover more about our hubs](https://lifeitself.us/hubs/).

 ## Agreement